joone-org/SentioNova/curriculum/9798851707100/README.md

 #### [Subject]
 Start with a subject positioned within a setting, use collective nouns if needed ("flock" instead of "3"), and be specific ('flying' differs from 'soaring') about characteristics and actions.
-> Example: "*/imagine a flock of macaws, with brightly colored feathers, flying over the rainforest*"
+> Example: "*/imagine a flock of macaws, bright feathers, flying over rainforest*"

 > Quantity of → Subject → Characteristics → Action → Setting

 <br>

 #### [Style]
-To create the most expressive imagery, infuse your prompts with personality and emotion, leveraging infinite artistic possibilities using the following structure:
+To create the most expressive imagery, infuse your prompts with personality and emotion, leveraging infinite artistic possibilities:
-* Define the genre (Impressionism, Brutalism, Vaporwave, Chiaroscuro) or specific concepts (Double exposure, Neon lights, Steampunk elements)
+* Define genre: Impressionist
-* Specify the medium (Photo, Sand sculpture, Linocut)
+* Specify medium: Watercolor
-* Include artistic techniques (Low-angle shot, Bird's eye view, Rule of thirds composition)
+* Include techniques: Bird's eye view
-* Note influential artists or periods for added context (Cubism, Anime, Film Noir, Banksy graffiti)
+* Note influential artists or periods: Monet
-* Describe your desired hues (Monochromatic, Earth tones, Cyberpunk neon)
+* Describe desired color: Hues of green and blue
-* Indicate your desired lighting (Soft ambient, Neon, Candle-lit)
+* Indicate lighting: Morning light
-* Mention the heritage (examples)
+* Mention the heritage: Romantic Period
-* Specify technology for high realism (Canon EOS 5D Mark IV, 24-70mm lens, f/2.8)
+* Specify technology for high realism: EOS 5D
-* Add nuanced adjectives to depict the mood (Tranquil, Breathtaking, etc.)
+* Add nuanced adjectives to depict mood: Tranquility
-* Incorporate the overall theme of the image
+* Incorporate theme: Harmonious

-> Example: "*/imagine a flock of macaws, with brightly colored feathers, flying over the rainforest, in the style of Impressionist art, with a watercolor medium, using bird's eye view composition, influenced by Monet, in hues of green and blue, under the soft morning light, reminiscent of the Romantic period, captured with Canon EOS 5D Mark IV, evoking a sense of freedom and tranquility, with a theme of harmony.*"
+> Example: "*/imagine a flock of macaws, bright feathers, flying over rainforest, in the style of Impressionist, watercolor, bird's eye view, influenced by Monet, hues of green and blue, morning light, Romantic Period, EOS 5D, tranquil, harmonious.*"

 > "in the style of" → Genre → Medium → Techniques → Influences → Hues → Lighting → Heritage → Technology → Mood → Theme